Club: Club Atlético de Madrid | Opening: 1966 | Capacity: 54,960 seats

 History and description

-Estadio Vicente Calderón was built in the 1960s as a replacement for Atlético’s then-home Stadium Metropolitano.
+Estadio Vicente Calderón was built in the 1960s as the replacement for Atlético’s then-home Stadium Metropolitano.

 Stadium Metropolitano had been the home of Atlético since 1923, but had significantly aged and rivals Real Madrid had just opened the new Estadio Santiago Bernabéu.